vendasta/api-gateway-docs/docs/Guides/Scim/Guide-to-sync-users-in-vendasta.md

 ### 2. Authorization token

-You need a authozization token to access vendasta APIs which should be generated against your namespace with required scope "user.admin"
+You need a authorization token to access Vendasta APIs which should be generated against your namespace with required scope "user.admin"

 > To create a service account and create a token , see [here](../../Authorization/2-legged-oauth/Overview.md).